glondu/belenios/doc/instructions-en.md

-- a person (the credential authority) in charge of generating the credentials and sending them to the voters (the server can do this itself, but this opens the possibility of a ballot stuffing attack).
+- a person (the credential authority) in charge of generating the credentials and sending them to the voters (the server can do this itself, but this opens the possibility of a ballot stuffing attack);
 - several trustees in charge of protecting vote secrecy: in order to decrypt the individual ballots it is then required to attack all of them (or at least a proportion of them, in threshold mode).